 - you become entitled to or lose entitlement to Carer's Allowance

 - someone starts or stops getting Carer's Allowance for looking after you

-You must tell the Housing Executive if you, your partner or both of you, leave the country.
-You need to report the dates you leave and return.
+If you, your partner or both of you leave Northern Ireland for four weeks or more, you must tell the Housing Executive.
+You need to tell them the dates you leave and return.